ekinolik/jax-react-client/README.md

 ### DEX Response

-The response from `getDex` contains the following structure:
+The response from `getDex` and `getDexByStrikes` contains the following structure:

 ```typescript
 interface DexResponse {